 On menus, squid may be called calamari.
 Black pasta is colored using squid ink.
 The arms, tentacles and ink are also edible; in fact, the only part of the squid that is not eaten is its beak and gladius (pen).
 Squid rings and arms are often coated in batter and fried in oil.
 In the Mediterranean, squid or cuttlefish ink is eaten in a variety of dishes such as paella, risotto, soups and pasta.
 In Chinese and South East Asian cuisine, squid is a common ingredient in a variety of dishes such as stir-fries, rice and noodle dishes.

 Many species of octopus are eaten as food by human cultures around the world.
 Greek restaurants sometimes serve pickled octopus, called octopothi.
-Octopus is a common ingredient in Japanese cuisine, including sushi, takoyaki, and Akashiyaki.
-Some small species are sometimes eaten alive as a novelty and health food (mostly in South Korea).
+In Japan, octopus is a common ingredient and is found in dishes, such as sushi and takoyaki.
+Some small species of octopus are sometimes eaten alive as a novelty and health food (mostly in South Korea).
 Cooked octopus contains approximately 139 calories per three ounce portion, and is a source of vitamin B3, B12, potassium, phosphorus, and selenium.